 The King’s Speech.
 T took me to see it a couple of days after its release.
 It’s just beautifully crafted, and just goes to show that you don’t need to break Hollywood budgets to produce a winner.
 It was obvious that it was going to be a huge success.
 As an historian, I also love films with a strong factual basis.

 I’m going to have to cheat here.
 Paris , Rome, Barcelona, Edinburgh, York, parts of London, Bath, Bristol and Norwich.
 That’s quite a long list but they are all favourites.

-Sailing in the British Virgin Islands with the phone switched off.
+Sailing in the British Virgin Islands or Greece with the phone switched off.
 I like to have lots to see and do on holiday, but I like to do it at my own pace.
 I love Greece, Italy and France for their history and culture, as well as exploring the UK.
 We have so much to offer, I doubt whether any of us could ever claim to have seen it all.

 Gardening is perhaps the really big and constant one, and as well as sailing, I love blow carts, and photography.
 I am currently using an SLR Canon 450D.
 My workshop is a real haven – I just love making and restoring things.
 We of course also now have Iolo the Labrador – and he’s the perfect excuse to keep getting outdoors!